Sustainable New Jersey

 The Milltown Public Schools have joined a certification program called Sustainable New Jersey.
 In this program the Parkview and Joyce Kilmer Schools work to become more environmentally friendly.
 This program includes, but is not limited to: reducing waste, creating healthier habits and a healthy school environment while educating our future leaders in the matters of sustainability.

-Our goals for the 2018-2019 school year were to promote the use of the garden to grow our own food for the cafeteria, recycling, composting, and energy efficiency.
-After researching these sustainable topics the Parkview and Joyce Kilmer Green Clubs created posters and signs on how to accomplish these goals.
-In addition to the garden project, both Parkview and Joyce Kilmer’s Green Clubs worked weekly from March to June in the gardens and grew fruits and vegetables for the school cafeteria for the 2019-2020 school year.
+Our goals for the 2021-2022 school year were to promote the use of the garden to grow our own food for the cafeteria, recycling, composting, and promoting mental and physical wellness for the school community.
+After researching these sustainable topics the Parkview and Joyce Kilmer Wellness Councils created plans to improve health and wellness, as well as communication between the school and the community.
+In addition to the garden project, both Parkview and Joyce Kilmer’s Green Teams worked bi-weekly from March to June in the gardens and grew fruits and vegetables for the school cafeteria for the 2021-2022 school year.
+The meeting dates took place on March 31, April 14, April 28th, May 12th May 26th, and June 9th.

-The goal for the 2019-2020 school year in both Joyce Kilmer and Parkview is to create a healthier school environment with a focus on air quality in and out of the buildings.
-In addition we are focusing on promoting student and staff wellness through nutrition and exercise.
+The goal for the 2021-2022 school year in both Joyce Kilmer and Parkview is to create a healthier school environment with a focus on air quality in and out of the buildings.
+In addition we are focusing on strengthening our reduce of food by composting.

 We are looking to create a safer and more sustainable environment every year!